Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 Part 1 - Individual
 1. Download LeakyStarship starter app
-2. Examine the 3 deinit() funtions in the app
+2. Examine the 3 `deinit()` functions in the app
 3. Run the app, click the button on main scene, and examine what happens at each breakpoint

 Part 2 - In Pairs
-1. Discuss with your partner what occurred at each deinit() breakpoint and why?
+1. Discuss with your partner what occurred at each `deinit()` breakpoint and why?

 ## Automatic Reference Counting (ARC) (xx min)

 In 2011, Apple introduced Automated Reference Counting (ARC) for Objective-C.

-With ARC, the compiler is now responsible for analyzing your code and inserting retain and release calls where needed.

 Swift is built on top of ARC.

-The compiler manages the reference counts of class instances — so you do not have to.
+With ARC, the compiler is now responsible for analyzing your code and for managing the reference counts of class instances — so you do not have to.

 However, because Swift handles memory automatically, it is still critical to understand how iOS manages memory, as there are some common mistakes that can cause memory issues…

 ## Strong/Weak/Unowned references (xx min)

 ### Strong References & Ownership

 A strong reference increments the reference count of the instance to which it points.

 By default, all references you create are strong references.

 When one instance of a reference type (RefA) has a reference to another (RefB), we say that RefA is an “owner” of RefB.
-Conversely, we can also say that “RefB has one owner” (as long as RefA is the only instance of a reference type that is holding a reference to RefB).

 By retaining a reference to RefB, RefA protects RefA from being deallocated by ARC.